 An incentive program to encourage economic development in areas where environmentally contaminated sites are located.
 Income and franchise taxes paid by enterprises located on approved sites shall be deposited in to the "Redevelopment Project Incentive Fund".
 Incentive payments from this fund shall be made by the Mississippi Development Authority to developers in connection with a redevelopment project.
 The Mississippi Development Authority shall make the calculations necessary to make the payments provided for in this section.
 Payments will be made to approved participants on a semiannual basis with payments being made in the months of January and July.
-These incentive payments differ from a credit because the development site.
+These incentive payments differ from a credit because the developer receives these payments from the taxes paid by businesses locating within the approved development site.